Injured at Work

 If you want to sue your employer, here’s what you need to keep in mind:

 - In Virginia, actions against your employer are prohibited.
 Filing for workers’ compensation benefits (which are inadequate in my opinion) is your only remedy.

 - In West Virginia, under certain facts and circumstances, the injured employee can sue his employer.
 These cases are referred to as “deliberate intent,” or Mandolidis cases.
 If you were hurt as a result of unsafe conditions in which your employer was specifically aware of, a direct action against the employer may be possible.

 If you’ve been seriously injured in a workplace accident, you’re probably concerned and anxious about the future.
 You probably can’t return to work, and the medical and house bills are piling up.
 I understand, because I have worked with dozens of victims who were injured from on-the-job car wrecks and by machines and equipment.

 My name is Paul Thomson and I am licensed to practice law in Virginia and West Virginia.
 I’ve appeared in many West Virginia courts and have successfully tried worker’s comp cases in the state.
-I also have successfully handled third party actions involving defective products, car accidents and injuries caused by other workers, such as other sub-contractors.
+I also have successfully handled third party actions including

 If you need help from an experienced Work Injury Attorney to determine what rights you have, we can discuss your situation and the circumstances regarding your injury.
 I’ll give you honest, helpful answers so you can make a decision on how to confidently move forward.
 Call my office at (540) 777-4900 or toll free at 1-877-471-3353.
 As always, there is no charge, and no obligation required.